Brian Arthur

 So, is the innovation society sustainable in Makers?

 Sustainability questions are tricky.
-Time and again, scientists from have made doomsday predictions that went viral as public opinion found them really convincing, but later turned out to be way off the mark.
+Time and again, scientists have made doomsday predictions that went viral as public opinion found them really convincing, but later turned out to be way off the mark.
 From Malthus to the Club of Rome and the Millennium Bug, we seem to have a bias towards underestimating the adaptability of our society and its economy (cultural change makes the birth rate drop, raising prices of oil increase the energy efficiency of GDP and so on).
 Doomsday feels right at some level: it may just be a heritage of our Neolithic past, or a very deeply ingrained cultural myth (Apocalypse, Ragnarok etc.).
 Certainly that suggests a lot of caution in predicting it.

 The economics of New Work are at least plausible; its downfall is the least plausible of its features.
 I was expecting something like Kodacell and Westinghouse spinning off their New Work branches, or selling them to more nimble, lower overhead companies that would commodify the networked organization and finance that the giant companies have to offer.
 The history of open source has already shown that you don’t really need a large company to achieve coordination, after all.
 The book, however, ends on a deeply pessimistic note: the large evil company has won the battle against the ride movement and recruited Lester, neutralizing his innovative potential; Perry has become a sort of wandering troubleshooter, lonely and poor.
 Doctorow the economist seems to be supportive of the innovation society, but Doctorow the author definitely is not.
 I wonder – really wonder – which if the two Doctorows will be right in the end.